BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 Maintaining Consistent Reference:
 useMemo ensures that the sorted array maintains the same reference between renders if the vehicles data hasn't changed.
 This is particularly useful if the sorted array is passed as a prop to memoized child components27.
 In the context of this vehicle inventory application, using useMemo for sorting is crucial because:
 The inventory may contain a large number of vehicles, making sorting potentially expensive.
 Users might frequently interact with the table (e.g., adding, editing, or deleting vehicles), which could trigger re-renders.
 The sorted order of vehicles needs to remain consistent and efficient, especially when users are browsing or searching the inventory.
 By implementing useMemo for sorting, the application ensures a smooth user experience with optimal performance, even as the inventory grows or changes frequently135.

 ## 2. Use of React hook useEffect
-In the Dealer Inventory Tracker application, useEffect is utilized in several components for various purposes.
-Here's a detailed explanation of its usage:
+In the Dealer Inventory Tracker application, useEffect is utilized in several components.
+As an example:
 App.jsx:
 useEffect(() => {
   const checkLoginStatus = () => {